-Number 29 Hogue, Betts, Ward, Meadows and White Are High in Three Classes REGISTRAR COMPILES LIST Roll Includes 27 Freshmen, 18 Sophomores, 9 Juniors and 15 Seniors H. Laban White, Jr., son of Dean and Mrs. H. Laban White, headed the honor roll for the past school year, according to Carey Woofter, College registrar.
+Hogue, Betts, Ward, Meadows and White Are High in Three Classes REGISTRAR COMPILES LIST Roll Includes 27 Freshmen, 18 Sophomores, 9 Juniors and 15 Seniors H. Laban White, Jr., son of Dean and Mrs. H. Laban White, headed the honor roll for the past school year, according to Carey Woofter, College registrar.
 Mr. Woofter's report shows that of the seventy students listed fifteen are seniors, nine are juniors, eighteen are sophomores and twenty-seven are freshmen.
 One special student is listed on the honor roll.
 Russell Hogue, of Harrisville, and Velda Betts, of Grantsville, tied for first place among the freshmen; Max Ward of Grantsville was high in the sophomore class; H. Laban White, Jr. led the juniors; and Jason Meadows of Elkins was first among the seniors.
 The honor roll includes only those students who carried twenty-eight or more hours of work.
 A list of the honor students and their ratings will be found on page 4.
 G. S. DOWELL IS CHAPEL SPEAKER exas Professor Describ Dust Storms and Methods of Controlling Them Describes Texas "Today.
-Texas is a land of opportunity; tomorrow, when wind erosion is controlled, Texas will be wind a land of paradise," declared G. S. Dowell of Lorenzo, Texas, in an in an assembly talk Wednesday, July 1 Mr. Dowell, city superintendent of schools in Lorenzo, is a visiting education instructor at Salem College this summer.
+Texas is a land of opportunity; tomorrow, when wind erosion is controlled, Texas will be land of paradise," declared G. S. lowell of Lorenzo, Texas, in an Dowell of in an assembly talk Wednesday, July Mr. Dowell, city superintendent of schools in Lorenzo, is a visiting education instructor at Salem College this summer.
 He was introduced by H. Laban White, dean and director of the summer school.
 Mr. Dowell gave a vivid description of the dust storms in Texas and the southwest.
 Dust storms are caused, he said, by wind erosion, and the only way wind erosion can be prevented is by regetation, which is always limited by lack of rainfall.
 Through the conservation of water, he continued, Texas has begun to overcome her big handicap-wind erosion.
 Last year she produced 245 pounds of cotton per acre, an average which excels that of any other place in the United States.
 Mr. Dowell was a guest of the Education 334 Class during the afternoon and spoke on "The Reorganization of the Curriculum.
-Miss Bell Home From Texas

-Miss Bessie Boyd Bell, instructor in history in the College return-ed Tuesday from Austin, Tex., where she has been attending the University of Texas.
+Miss Bell Home From Texas Miss Bessie Boyd Bell, instructor in history in the College return-ed Tuesday from Austin, Tex., where she has been attending the University of Texas.
 Classes Meet in Basement Art classes and one class in fibrary science are meeting in the basement of the Robert F. Kidd Library because of the crowded class room conditions in the College this summer.
-One hundred and seventy-two students are enrolled in the art classes. horseback.
+One hundred and seventy two students are enrolled in the art classes. horses for thirtysix miles.
+Even if hearts, congealed with dread, goad their tortured muscles, they And if they don't - they might be shot.
+They might be